 Agility – or being agile – describes the ability of an organisation to respond effectively to change.

-For more about the connection between the agile approach and complexity, see our Scrum Jumpstart Online Video Training.
+For more about the connection between the agile approach and complexity, see our Scrum Jumpstart Online Video Training (only available in German).

 An organisation hoping to become more agile must continuously work to refine itself.
 As a result, budgeting, commissioning, planning and coordination all require a different approach or significant adjustments.